forseti-security/forseti-security/_docs/v2.24/configure/general/non-org-root.md

 1. If Forseti was installed with Org Admin credentials, then the org-level roles will be inherited on the folder-level.

-1. If Foresti was not installed with Org Admin credentails, then you need to grant the Forseti server service account to have the same roles on the target resources, as was [originally granted on the organization]({% link _docs/v2.24/concepts/service-accounts.md %}#the-server-service-account).
+1. If Foresti was not installed with Org Admin credentials, then you need to grant the Forseti server service account to have the same roles on the target resources, as was [originally granted on the organization]({% link _docs/v2.24/concepts/service-accounts.md %}#the-server-service-account).